-Under §42(h)(4) of the Code, Bond Developments may be entitled to the 4% Credit.
-The development must receive an allocation of private activity bond cap pursuant to §146 of the Code and principal payments on the bonds must be applied within a reasonable period to redeem the bonds.
+Under 26 U.S.C. § 42(h)(4), Bond Developments may be entitled to the 4% Credit.
+The development must receive an allocation of private activity bond cap pursuant to 26 U.S.C. §146 and principal payments on the bonds must be applied within a reasonable period to redeem the bonds.
 Tax credits are allowed for that portion of a development's eligible basis financed with the tax-exempt bonds.
-If 50% or more of a development's aggregate basis is so financed, the development is entitled to 4% Credits for up to the full amount of the qualified basis.
+If fifty percent (50%) or more of a development's aggregate basis is so financed, the development is entitled to 4% Credits for up to the full amount of the qualified basis.

-Bond Developments are required by the Code to apply through MHDC (as the Housing Credit Agency) for an allocation of 4% Credits and for a determination the development satisfies the requirements of this Plan.
-Although the application does not have to compete for 4% Credits from the State Housing Credit Ceiling, applicants must submit an application during the posted NOFA period and meet all requirements of the reservation process and this Plan.
+Bond Developments are required by 26 U.S.C. § 42 to apply through MHDC (as the Housing Credit Agency) for an allocation of 4% Credits and for a determination that the development satisfies the requirements of this QAP.
+Although the application does not have to compete for 4% Credits from the State Housing Credit Ceiling, applicants must submit an application during the posted NOFA period and meet all requirements of the reservation process and this QAP.

-Applications for Federal 4% LIHTC that do not include a request for other MHDC-administered sources of funding are not required to meet the 90-point threshold for funding consideration, MHDC staff will review the application, determine if the development is eligible and meets the requirements of this Plan, and make a determination of the development's tax credit amount.
+Applications for Federal 4% LIHTC that do not include a request for other MHDC-administered sources of funding are not required to meet the ninety (90) point threshold for funding consideration, MHDC staff will review the application, determine if the development is eligible and meets the requirements of this QAP, and make a determination of the development's tax credit amount.

-If the bonds will be issued by a local Industrial Development Authority ("IDA") or similar authority, MHDC, as the State Housing Agency, must perform an evaluation of the development according to the requirements of §42(m) of the Code.
+If the bonds will be issued by a local Industrial Development Authority ("IDA") or similar authority, MHDC, as the State Housing Agency, must perform an evaluation of the development according to the requirements of 26 U.S.C. § 42(m).
 The IDA must submit a request on original letterhead to MHDC staff no later than five (5) business days prior to bond closing asking MHDC to issue the 42(m) Letter.
 MHDC staff will issue Building Identification Number(s) in the 42(m) Letter.